 When you go to sleep, allow yourself to be still and relax.

-After you close your eyes, you’ll probably notice after some time that visual images start to appear.
+After you close your eyes, you’ll notice after some time that visual images start to appear.

 Just allow them to come and go and don’t try to focus intently or follow any of them.
-Just think of yourself as a relaxed observer.
+Think of yourself as a relaxed observer.